You want smart political talk without the meltdowns?

 As a matter of fact, you see it more deeply and more deeply and more deeply than you ever thought.

-And so it's not something we have complained about, but we lay out the case regularly so you know you're being lied to by people that have agendas that claim they're fair, balanced, objective, and they're journalists.
+And so it's not something we have complained about, but we lay out the case regularly so you know you're being lied to by people that have agendas, that claim they're fair, balanced, objective, and they're journalists.

-Like I'm a talk show host.
+I'm a talk show host.

-Talk show host takes on many roles.
+Talk show host takes on many roles, advocacy, journalism, opinionated journalism.

-Sometimes we do straight up interviews.
+Sometimes we do straight-up interviews.

-Sometimes we do uh information straight up.
+Sometimes we do information straight up.

-Sometimes we do news and opinion.
+Sometimes we do news and opinions.

-Sometimes we do debate.
+Sometimes we do debates.

-Sometimes we do, you know, d disagreement, whatever.
+Sometimes we do, you know, disagreement, whatever.

 It doesn't matter.

-I mean, Joe Morning Liberal Joe, who's having one emotional breakdown a day after the other.
+I mean, Joe, morning liberal Joe, who's having one emotional breakdown a day after the other, he thinks the same.

 By the way, this just breaking.